 As in education, so in the administration of law, the object of the East India Company was to make as little alteration as possible in the existing state of things.
-A Regulation2 passed by Warren Hastings in 1772 directs that in all suits regarding inheritance, marriage, caste, and other religious usages or institutions, the laws of the Koran with respect to Mahomedans, and those of the Shaster with respect to Gentoos' shall be adhered to in all Courts in the mofussil.
+A Regulation+ passed by Warren Hastings in 1772 directs that in all suits regarding inheritance, marriage, caste, and other religious usages or institutions, the laws of the Koran with respect to Mahomedans, and those of the Shaster with respect to Gentoos; shall be adhered to in all Courts in the mofussil.
 In a Regulation of 1781 it is further laid down that in all cases for which no specific directions are given, the Judges do act according to justice, equity and good conscience.
-By a Parliamentary Statute of 1781 it was declared that the Supreme Court was to have jurisdiction in all manner of actions and suits against the inhabitants of Calcutta, 'provided that their inheritance and succession to lands, rents, and goods, and all matters of contract and dealing between party and party, shall be determined in the case of Mahomedans, by the laws and usages of Mahomedans, and in the case of Gentus by the laws and usages of Gentus; and where only one of the
+By's Parliamentary Statutes of 1781 it was declared that the Supreme Court was to have jurisdiction in all manner of actions and suits against the inhabitants of Calcutta, 'provided that their inheritance and succession to lands, rents, and goods, and all matters of contract and dealing between party and party, shall be determined in the case of Mahomedans, by the laws and usages of Mahomedans, and in the case of Gentus by the laws and usages of Gentus; and where only one of the

-P. N. Bose's History, Vol, III. p.
-164.
+^{} P. N. Bose's History, Vol. III. p.
+164."

-2 Section 23 of the Judicial Regulations of the 21st August.
+[†] Section 23 of the Judicial Regulations of the 21st August.

-3 Dr. C. D. Field says 'Gentoo' is derived from Portuguese 'gentio' which means a gentile or heathen, and it came to mean a native of India, a Hindoo.
+Dr. C. D. Field says 'Gentoo' is derived from Portuguese 'gentio' which means a gentile or heathen, and it came to mean a native of India, a Hindoo parties shall be a Mahomedan or Gentu, by the laws and usages of the defendant.

-^{ 21} Ged.
-NL C. 70, S. 17.
+^{·# 21} Geo.
+III, C. 79, S. 17.